-2 Corinthians 12:10 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
+2 Corinthians 12:9 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
+Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
+10 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.

 Mark 10:27 Jesus looked at them and said, “With man this is impossible, but not with God; all things are possible with God.”